-VCI map: 22 September - 08 October 2022 compared to the long-term mean
+VCI map: 08 - 24 October 2022 compared to the long-term mean

-Compared to the long term mean, the 16-day VCI map shows that the western parts of the Northern Cape, most of the Western Cape and Sarah Baartman district of the Eastern Cape continue to experience poor vegetation conditions.
-Above normal vegetation conditions are visible in other regions of the country.
+The October 16-day vegetation conditions index indicates that the Namakwa district of the Northern Cape is still experiencing drought.
+Most of the Western Cape and Sarah Baartman district of the Eastern Cape are also experiencina below-normal vegetation conditions.
+The remainder of the country is experiencing mainly abovenormal vegetation conditions.

 (The VCI is a better indicator of water stress than the NDVI).

 II.
-CONDITIONS IN THE PROVINCES DURING SEPTEMBER/ OCTOBER
+CONDITIONS IN THE PROVINCES DURING OCTOBER/ NOVEMBER